lfvergara/viajesetnicos/wp-content/plugins/weglot/readme.txt

 But how about the cost and headache to set up a proper multilingual website?
 This is where Weglot can make it easy: with a simple way to unlock multilingual capabilities swiftly, your website can go from targeted towards a single language to multilingual in an easy, affordable manner!

+Please note that Weglot is using Cloudfront CDN to display flags images to speed up performance around the world.
+The use of this CDN and of Weglot service is subject to Weglot [terms of service](https://weglot.com/terms/)

 == Installation ==